 Find out more about the different ways to access and add new Bookmarks in the Vivaldi browser.

-In Vivaldi you can manage your bookmarks from multiple locations in the browser:
+In Vivaldi you can access and manage your bookmarks from multiple locations in the browser:

 - From the Bookmark Bar;